ganelson/inform-evolution/proposals/0036-extension-licencing.md

 ## Impact on existing projects

-None.
+None, unless they have for some reason defined a `COPYRIGHT` command already.

 ## Source text changes

 The following new special meaning is provided for assertion sentences:

-	The licence/license/copyright/origin/rights history for this extension/story is <quoted-text>.
+	The licence/license/copyright/origin URL/rights history for this extension/story is <quoted-text>.

 `licence` = `license`, so this can make four textual settings.